bigsk1/bitcoinlib_rpc/README.md

 - Add your wallet name, public address, sender's address, fee, sending amounts, and your message (less than 80 bytes).
 - Run the script to send your transaction.

-When you're ready, run python btcmessage_rpc.py.
-This script uses the wallet you created in bitcoinlib, gets it up to date with UTXOs, creates the transaction, extracts the raw transaction hex, and then sends it to your Bitcoin node for broadcasting.
+When you're ready, run `python btcmessage_rpc.py`  This script uses the wallet you created in bitcoinlib, gets it up to date with UTXOs, creates the transaction, extracts the raw transaction hex, and then sends it to your Bitcoin node for broadcasting.
 If successful, you will see the TXID and the raw transaction hex.

 Copy your TXID and paste it in a block explorer like Mempool to see your OP_RETURN message and details.